bchenSyd/docker-registry-v2/docker-registry/readme.md

 1. `cd ~/docker-registry/nginx`
 2. Generate a new root key: `openssl genrsa -out devdockerCA.key 2048`
 3. Generate a root certificate (enter whatever you'd like at the prompts):
-`openssl req -x509 -new -nodes -key devdockerCA.key -days 10000 -out devdockerCA.crt`
+`openssl req -x509 -new -nodes -key devdockerCA.key -days 10000 -out devdockerCA.crt` (the crt here is x509 which is PEM essentially; DER is binary format; crt could be either binary DER or ascII PEM ---BEGIN )
 4. Then generate a key for your server (this is the file referenced by `ssl_certificate_key` in `/ect/nginx/config.d/registry.conf`):
 `openssl genrsa -out domain.key 2048`
 5. Now we have to make a certificate signing request.